lessu/ts-check/README.md

 ```

 ### Type array
-The checked type can be string number or {a:number};
+The checked value can be string, number or {a:number};

 ```typescript
 TypeCheker.checkType({a:1},["string","number",{